By choosing plants that positively interact with your leeks, you may reap bigger harvests, deter pests, and make better use of your space.

 Where to Buy Seeds

-When it comes to buying leek seeds, many local garden centers and nurseries sell popular varieties of organic seeds.
+When buying leek seeds, many local garden centers and nurseries sell popular organic varieties.

-You can also shop online with reputable seed companies like SeedsNow.
+You can also shop online with reputable seed companies, such as SeedsNow.
 This company offers many heirloom seeds.
 They also frequently run sales and promotions, and you can buy in bulk.

 Takeaway

 So now you’ve got the inside scoop on the best and worst leek companion plants.
-Remember, pairing the right plants together creates a symbiotic garden environment where each plant benefits the other.
+When you pair the right plants, they create a garden where each one supports the other.

 Add comment